thuem/THUNDER/docs/README.md

 THUNDER is a open-source software package, source code of which is held on Github.
 You may download the source code at
-<https://github.com/thuem/THUNDER> or execute `git clone git@github.com:thuem/THUNDER.git` in CLI.
+<https://github.com/thuem/THUNDER> or execute `https://github.com/thuem/THUNDER.git` in CLI.

 ### Configure Using **CMake**